IngoKl/textdirectory/README.rst

     td = textdirectory.TextDirectory(directory='testdata', autoload=True)
     td.get_text(0)

 Sometimes we might want to get the actual text of a given file.
 This can be achieved as seen above.
-The `get_text` method will return the transformed text if it is available.
+The ``get_text`` method will return the transformed text if it is available.
 Otherwise, it will simply read the file and return the text.

-Every applied filter will create a *state* (i.e. a checkpoint).
+Every applied filter will create a *state* (i.e., a checkpoint).
 If we want to go back to a previous state, we can print all states by calling ``td.print_saved_states()``.
 Previous states can then be loaded by calling ``td.load_aggregation_state(state=0)``.